 Thanksgiving in the Lower Mainland in 2021

-There are parks to visit, autumn colours to admire and Halloween attractions to check out including indoor ones for when it’s raining.
+There are parks to visit, autumn colours to admire and Halloween attractions to check out.
 There are also usually markets, festivals and spawning salmon to see, plus so much more.

 Thanksgiving Weekend Special Events